jc21/juxtapose/README.md

    Example: `{{ summary | unescape }}`

 2. `jsonstring` - Will take any data type and return it as a JSON encoded string.
-Be aware that the string will be pre and post fixed with the `"` double quotes.
+Be aware that the string will be prepended/appended with the `"` double quotes.

    Example: `{{ issuetype | jsonstring }}`

 3. `jsonescape` - Will make a data type compatible to be included in a existing json string.
 It will also `unescape` for you.
-Does not pre/post append `"` double quotes.
+Does not prepend/append `"` double quotes.

    Example: `{{ summary | jsonescape }}`